KasunDA/activitylog-1/README.md

 This Laravel 5 package provides a very easy to use solution to log the activities of the users of your Laravel 5 app.
 All the activities will be logged in a db-table.
 Optionally the activities can also be logged against the default Laravel Log Handler.

 This package was originally created by Spatie.
 Spatie is a web design agency in Antwerp, Belgium.
-You'll find an overview of all their open source projects [on our website](https://spatie.be/opensource).
+You'll find an overview of all their open source projects [on their website](https://spatie.be/opensource).

 Later we in CodeMyViews decided to modify Spatie version to better fit our needs.
 You can read about us on [our site](https://CodeMyViews.com/).